Earthship homes have been around for half a century, and as the climate crisis and housing concerns rise, the eco house is finding a new audience.

 The design of the home is optimized to maximize passive solar heating, which means that the home stays warm in the winter and cool in the summer.
 These energy-saving features result in lower energy bills and long-term cost savings for homeowners.

-The homes are also designed to be completely self-sufficient, with their own systems for water harvesting, filtration, and storage.
-This means that homeowners can live off the grid, without relying on municipal water or wastewater systems.
+Notably, the homes are designed to be completely self-sufficient, with their own systems for water harvesting, filtration, and storage.
+This means that homeowners can live entirely off the grid, without relying on municipal water or wastewater systems.
 The homes also use sustainable materials like recycled steel and glass, which have a lower environmental impact than traditional building materials.
 The Earthship design also promotes sustainable living practices like composting, organic gardening, and waste reduction, which can promote a sense of self-sufficiency and independence for the homeowner.

 The design of an Earthship home is also incredibly versatile.
 The homes can be designed to fit different climates and terrains, from desert environments to mountainous regions.
 The design is also customizable, with options for different sizes, layouts, and finishes.
 This flexibility allows homeowners to create a home that fits their individual needs and preferences.
+The use of recycled materials like tires and glass can create a stunning and unconventional home design that promotes an indoor-outdoor connection, with large windows and open floor plans that invite natural light and views of the surrounding landscape.

+Recycled tires and glass Earthships can get the luxury treatment, too.
+One 3-bedroom, 2-bath Southern California Earthship home was recently listed for $1.5 million.
 “In our world, where environmental conservation continues to resound within the present-day zeitgeist, the thought of living in a completely autonomous, self-sustaining and architecturally-pleasing ‘Earthship,’ the only one of its kind in California, is truly remarkable,” listing agent Marc Hernandez said in a news release.

+Earthships may also be a useful tool in helping to fight the housing problem.
+Reynolds says he’s figured out a way to have the government help subsidize Eartships.
+Lawmakers just have to agree.
 “There’s the way the government can help the people,” Reynolds said.
 “They’ve got all these plans that are off the wall and they’ve got Habitat for Humanity where they build houses but people can’t afford to live in them with the utility bill situation.
 The ones I’m building, I’ve got the added feature of no utilities,” he told Taos News last October.

+Reynolds estimated that his Refuge Earthships could be leased for as little as $1,200 per month.
 “If I had 100 of these right now, they’d all lease in 24 hours,” he said.
 “No first and last, no utility bill.
 You walk into a home that will absolutely take care of you, produce food, produce water, make you free from all these crises.”

 How to Build an Earthship